Vanderbilt University: Residential college system

 In the early 2000s, Vanderbilt made a decision to convert its residence halls into an academic residential college system.
 The intent is to form "a cohesive and growing network of residences that spark creativity, build community, support student success, and extend educational opportunities beyond the classroom."
 The first phase of this conversion was opening in 2008 of The Martha Rivers Ingram Commons, which brought together all first-year students in 10 adjacent houses, each house guided by a faculty head of house, living among the students in a faculty apartment.
 It is planned that in their sophomore year, students will enter a Residential College that will be their home for the remainder of their undergraduate years.
 This residential option expands on the experience provided during students' first year on The Commons.
 The first two upperclass colleges are Warren College and Moore College, which opened in 2014.
 They were constructed on the site of pre-existing dormitories known as the Kissam Quadrangle E. Bronson Ingram College, on the site of the former Vanderbilt and Barnard Halls, opened in 2018.
-Additional colleges are being constructed at the site of Carmichael Towers so that all upperclass students will reside in college.
+Zeppos College, Rothschild College, and Carmichael College opened in 2020, 2022, and 2024 respectively - on the former site of the Carmichael Towers.
 The new College Halls are intended to complement the earlier communities, The McGill Project, Mayfield Lodges, and McTyeire International House.

-Two of the new residence halls have received LEED silver certification and the new Commons Dining Center has received gold certification, making Vanderbilt the only university in the state to be recognized by the U.S. Green Building Council.
+Two of the new residence halls have received LEED silver certification and the new Commons Dining Center has received gold certification, making Vanderbilt the only university in the state to be recognized by the US Green Building Council.
 The university expects all five of the new residence halls and one renovated residence hall to eventually receive LEED recognition.
 The total cost of The Commons construction project is expected to be over $150 million.

 Generally, undergraduate students are required to live in dorms on campus, with first-year students all living in the ten resident halls of The Martha Rivers Ingram Commons and all upperclassmen living on the main campus.
 Exceptions are made for students living with relatives in Davidson County, students with health exemptions, married students, and some students with senior standing.